Oppositional Defiant Disorder (ODD) in Children

 to rule out any other health problems.
 Once this is done, a child psychiatrist or

-In some cases, your child may need mental health testing.
+cases, your child may need mental health testing.

 How is ODD treated in a child?